Colonoscopy procedure | Detect Polyps, Cancer, & More

 What can you eat and drink a few days before a colonoscopy?

 Your medical practitioner may ask you to avoid certain foods a few days before the procedure.
-It is usually suggested to drink good quantities of clear liquid like water, apple juice, clear broths, to prevent dehydration.
+It is usually suggested to drink good quantities of clear liquid like water, apple juice, and clear broths to prevent dehydration.

 Gleneagles Hospital provides standard colonoscopy and endoscopy.